jere-software/bullfrog/README.md

 * **Basic_Mutex** - This is the most basic type of mutex.
 Locking it more than once in the same thread will cause a deadlock.

 * **Recursive_Mutex** - This type of mutex can determine which thread is the actual owner of the mutex currently and thus can allow multiple locks within the same thread.
 The same number of unlocks must be called, however, to prevent deadlocks.

 ***

-### Iterable_Wrappers Types
-In the **Bullfrog.Containers.Iterable_Wrappers** package, the library provides a "for fun" generic contract for allowing iterable types in generic packages.
-This is purely a proof of concept to see what is possible and learning.
-It is not intended for actual use.

-***

-### Predefined_Iterable_Wrappers
-In the **Bullfrog.Containers.Predefined_Iterable_Wrappers** package, the library provides some proof of concept implementations of the Iterable_Wrappers generic using the standard Ada containers.
-This is just a fun package for learning and fun.
-It is not intended for actual use and may not even fully work.

-***